6 Tips for Your First For Sale By Owner (FSBO)

-You’ve likely watched online the homes for sale in your neighborhood go up and down, diligently tuning in to see the initial asking price ultimately turn into the selling price.
+You’ve likely watched the for sale signs in your neighborhood go up and down, diligently tuning in to see the initial asking price ultimately turn into the selling price.
 This is a good first step.
-Finding comparable homes near your street offers valuable insight into what your local market conditions are currently representing.
-(Get more tips in our post, 5 Tips for Setting Your Home's Price.)
+Finding comparable homes near you offers valuable insight into what your local market conditions are currently representing.

-Establishing baselines or trends could be difficult if home selling is slow, or if it's moving very fast.
-Hire an appraiser for accurate calculations to stave off doubt about how to accurately price your home for the quickest turnaround and at the best price.
+Establishing baselines or trends could be problematic if home selling is slow or the market is moving quickly.
+Hire an appraiser for accurate calculations to stave off doubts about correctly pricing your home for the quickest turnaround and best price.

-Homeowners typically try a FSBO because they are interested in saving money.
-Relying on a budget to save money through the selling process is a tool to manage expenses.
+Military homeowners typically try a FSBO because they’re interested in saving money.
+So, you need a budget tool to manage expenses through the selling process.
 Home selling fees add up, and they aren’t cheap.
-Legal fees, fees attached to the buyer’s agent, and taxes on capital gains are some of the major concerns to factor into a FSBO budget.
+Legal fees, fees attached to the buyer’s agent, and taxes on capital gains are some major concerns to factor into a FSBO budget.

-Other possible fees include: escrow company payments, mortgage and home appraisal, termite inspection, property transfer tax, home warranty transfer, and title insurance.
-Take heart; hiring qualified professionals could help save some money along the way, in addition to protecting you from legal disasters.
+Other possible fees include escrow company payments, mortgage and home appraisal, termite inspection, property transfer tax, home warranty transfer, and title insurance.
+Take heart; hiring qualified professionals could help save money and protect you from legal disasters.

-This sounds like obvious advice.
-And it is, to a degree, but what owners consider clean and repaired (especially if trying to save money) doesn’t always sync with what buyers consider home sale ready.
-Leaky faucets, loose stair railings, and other nuisances that your family puts up with each day have to be remedied.
+Cleaning sounds like obvious advice.
+And it is, to a degree, but what owners think clean and repaired means (especially if you're trying to save money) doesn’t always sync with what buyers consider home sale ready.
+Leaky faucets, loose stair railings, and other nuisances your family puts up with daily need repairs.

-In fact, buyers want move in ready NOW and are prepared to pay for less hassle up front, meaning there really isn’t much that should be left as is.
+In fact, buyers want move-in ready NOW and are prepared to pay for less hassle up front, meaning there isn’t much that should be left as is.
 Most features benefit from an update or thorough cleaning.
 Don’t be surprised if one chore turns into a larger project and that one to-do list spins off into several.

 For more on how to make your FSBO to be a contender, read Demystifying For Sale By Owner.